marxanweb/general/documentation/docs_user.md

 One of the most important of the run settings is the number of iterations that will be done.
 During the development of a Marxan project it will usually suffice if the number of runs is relatively low, e.g. 10-20 to get a rough idea of the impact of any changes in features, targets or costs.
 However, when these changes have been finalised it is important to run Marxan with a much greater number of iterations to get the best results.
 The number of iterations is set in the NUMITNS parameter.

 ##### Clumping window
 The degree to which the planning units are grouped or clumped together is controlled by the BLM setting and this value is set using the Clumping window.
+To access the Clumping window, click on the icon in the value column for the BLM setting.

+When the clumping window first opens for a project, Marxan Web has to produce the necessary information to determine the connectedness of the planning units and thus enable the clumping algorithm.
+The calculation of the connectedness (or boundary lengths) is done automatically in Marxan Web and the progress is shown in the Log tab.
+At the end of the process the clumping window will be enabled and can be used.

 This window provides an interactive way to set the degree of clumping by running the project 5 times using different clumping values and showing the results on 5 separate maps.
 To use a specific BLM value, click on the map that has the most promising distribution of planning units or enter its value directly in the Run settings window.
 The default values for the clumping window are: 0.001, 0.01, 0.1, 1 and 10.
 These may not necessarily be the best values for the current project and it may be necessary to experiment with different values to find the one that works the best.
 To change the range of BLM values in the clumping window, enter new values for the minimum and maximum and click the Refresh button.
 These values will be scaled over the 5 separate maps and a new set of results will be shown.